gabrielraya/symmetry_breaking_diffusion_models/README.md

 </p>

 <p align="justify">
 This phenomenon is clearly observable in the one-dimensional case.
 A symmetry-breaking event, marked by a significant change in the potential well's shape, occurs upon reaching a critical value.
-This triggers a split in the potential well, signifying a dynamic shift and effectively illustrating these two generative phases.
+This triggers a split in the potential well, signifying a shift in the dynamics and effectively illustrating these two generative phases.
 </p>
 <p align="center">
   <img src="./imgs/one-dimensional.gif" alt="Image 1" width="75%" />